scloud19/SECipedia/AWS/EC2.md

 			Step 2 (Configure Health Check)
-				Set the ping path to index.html (or a small healthcheck text file) Step 4 - Add EC2 Instances
+				Set the ping path to index.html (or a small healthcheck text file)

+			Step 4 - Add EC2 Instances
 				Enable Cross-Zone Load Balancing
-					What availability zones could be balanced.
+					What availability zones should be balanced.
 						If unchecked, only the current availability zone.
 					Checked: Can balance into all availability zones across the overarching region that it's created in.
 						You would want this checked because it's a good idea to spread ec2's across AZs Bootstrap scripts